Children with speech and language and communication needs.

 Detailed information about cleft lip and palate and the impact on a child’s speech and language skills is explained here Cleft lip and Palate information leaflet from RCSLT

-Many children have a period of stammering when young which gets better as they mature.
+Many children have a period of stammering when young which stops as they mature.
 For a small number of children, the stammering doesn’t go away.
 Therapy can help support these children and parents/carers although there is no cure for stammering